The first Artist Residency on AI in RICAIP

 Conclusion

-A few weeks after the end of their residency, the two artists stated that they were glad to be the Goethe-Institut fellows and guests at the RICAIP Centre and to have the opportunity to discover an area that is usually difficult for artists and non-researchers to access.
-They’ve been able to carry out this internship in the Czech Republic at the Czech Institute of Informatics, Robotics and Cybernetics, CTU in Prague (CIIRC CTU).
-For the artistic duo, it was particularly interesting to be introduced to the field of industrial AI research in a former communist country, as it enabled them to analyse the political and historical context of the Czech Republic and observe its impact on scientific research.
+A few weeks after the end of her residency, the artist stated that she was glad to be a Goethe-Institut fellow and a guest at the RICAIP Centre and to have the opportunity to discover an area that is usually difficult for artists and non-researchers to access.
+He has been able to carry out this internship in the Czech Republic at the Czech Institute of Informatics, Robotics and Cybernetics, CTU in Prague (CIIRC CTU).
+For the artistic, it was particularly interesting to be introduced to the field of industrial AI research in a former communist country, as it enabled them to analyse the political and historical context of the Czech Republic and observe its impact on scientific research.

-For Douna Lim and Théo Pesso, however, the gathering of experience and artistic contribution does not end with the exchange of views at CIIRC CTU and RICAIP.
-Both artists were happy to have discovered the City of Prague and Czech culture for themselves.
-This allowed them to open up to a new influence on their art.
+For Douna Lim, however, the gathering of experience and artistic contribution does not end with the exchange of views at CIIRC CTU and RICAIP.
+She was happy to have discovered the City of Prague and Czech culture for themselves.
+This allowed her to open up to a new influence on her art.

 Future Artist Guest of the Residence for the Study of Artificial Intelligence